har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 SOT23 type regulator.
 I soldered a 3.3V XC6203 regulator along with input and output bypass 10uF caps.
 All signal interfaces between the ESP32 and other components are at 3.3V level.
-* There are different versions of the 128x64 LCD module that may need modifications to the initialization code lcd_init() in /ui/lcd7565.c (specifically lcd bias and display orientation).
+* There are different versions of the 128x64 LCD module that may need modifications to the initialization code.
+See the lcd_init() function in /ui/lcd7565.c, specifically lcd bias and display orientation.
 * I added a 470uF 10V bypass capacitor on the USB5V supply
 before the power switch along with an inline 1A resettable polyfuse.
 Note that installing a power switch requires breaking the 5V supply line from the microusb connector on the ESP32 breakout board.